thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Stepper motor

-I have used a 23mm thick Nema 17 stepper motor like this.
+I have used a 23mm thick Nema 17 stepper motor like this 17HS4023.

 ![Nema 17](Guide/Images/17HS4023.png)